Tabletop RPG advice for little dragons

 Illustration of a woman in monk's robes intently studying a book

-Dungeons and Dragons 5e gives you 3 mental stats: Intelligence, Wisdom, and Charisma.
+Dungeons and Dragons 5e gives you three mental stats: Intelligence, Wisdom, and Charisma.
 Picking which one of these you want to invest in can have a lot of impact on your character, not only in the skills they’re good at but also from a roleplaying perspective.

 Contents